mesonbuild/meson/docs/markdown/Gnome-module.md

 target's list of sources to codify the dependency.
 This is true for all generated sources, not just `mkenums_simple`.

+The generated source file includes all headers passed to the sources keyword argument, using paths relative to current build or source directory.
+That means that targets that compile the generated source file must have the current directory in its `include_directories`. *Since 1.3.0* `sources` outside of current directory do not require adding those directories into `include_directories` anymore.

 * `body_prefix`: additional prefix at the top of the body file, e.g. for extra includes
 * `decorator`: optional decorator for the function declarations,